htmlcoder2023/nes-rom-builder/README.md

 Line 4: [SHA256 of Unheadered ROM]

-Line 5: [CRC32 of Headered File]

-Line 6: [MD5 of Headered File]

-Line 7: [SHA1 of Headered File]

-Line 8: [SHA256 of Headered File]

-Lines 9-24: [The decimal equivalent of each byte in the header.]
+Lines 5-20: [The decimal equivalent of each byte in the header.]

-Line 25: [File size]
+Line 21: [File size]